neighborhood-projects

 • Mostly daytime work with some possible evening and weekend work

-• Tree and/or vegetation trimming along roadside.
+• Tree and/or vegetation trimming along roadside and alleyways

 Project boundaries are confirmed.
 Click image below to enlarge